OVERVIEW

 Contribution Limits for a sole proprietorship

-- Up to 100% of your income, up to a maximum of $20,500 as an employee ($27,000 if age 50+) for 2022 and up to a maximum of $22,500 ($30,000 if age 50+) for 2023.
+• Up to 100% of your income, up to a maximum of $22,500 ($30,000 if age 50+) for 2023.

-- Up to 20% of your income as an employer.
+• Approximately 20% of your income as an employer.

-- A sole proprietorship doesn’t provide a W-2 salary to the business owner.
-Adjusted earned income is used, instead.
+• A sole proprietorship doesn’t provide a W-2 salary to the business owner.
+Adjusted earned income is used instead.
 This is the net income from your tax Schedule C or C-EZ.
 Adjusted earned income is also referred to as net adjusted business profit.
 It’s calculated by taking gross self-employment income and subtracting business expenses.
 Then, take that and subtract half of the self-employment tax.

 Partnership